usethesource/typepal/doc/TypePal/RenameRefactoring/RenameRefactoring.md

 #### Description

-The rename refactoring is one of the most commonly used refactorings; it renames all corresponding definitions and references to a new name.
+A rename refactoring is one of the most commonly used refactorings; it renames all corresponding definitions and references to a new name.
 TypePal includes a framework that enables efficient implementation of rename refactoring for a language by removing boilerplate and generic default behaviour.

 ::: Prerequisite
-The language uses a TypePal-based type-checker.
+The language uses a TypePal-based typechecker.
 :::

 ##### Basic usage